Iris2679/iris2679/README.md

 # Objective
 This project provides a Python script that generates a Tcl script for VMD to visualize dynamic community assignments of residues over time.
-Using a JSON file that contains residues assignment in communities over time, it allows users to color-code residues according to their community membership across different time frames.
-Each community is annotated with a number directly in the VMD model, enabling functional modules to be visually distinguished and traced throughout the trajectory.
-This visualization facilitates direct observation of structural rearrangements over time, supporting detailed analysis of both local residue interactions and global conformational changes.
+Given a JSON file containing residue assignments to communities across multiple timestamps, the script enables users to color-code residues according to their community membership for each frame of a trajectory.

+Each community is annotated with a number directly in the VMD model, positioned near the corresponding residues, enabling communities to be visually distinguished and tracked throughout the trajectory.
+This dynamic visualization facilitates direct observation of structural rearrangements over time and supports detailed analysis of both local residue interactions and global conformational changes.

 # Required Inputs
 - JSON file: Contains community assignments for residues over time frames.
 Example format: {"0": {"C1": [0,1,2]}}